drummondlab/drummondlab.github.io/README.md

 ## Overview of the structure

 A site is a collection of HTML pages.
-For our site (and many others), there are page types, like a paper page or a lab member page, which are the same in design but different in content.
+For our site (and many others), there are page types, like a paper (publication) page or a lab member page, which are the same in design but different in content.
 In the web-accessible site, these are indeed different pages.
-However, they are _generated_ from a single template file filled in with information from many paper- or member-specific data files.
+However, they are _generated_ from a single template file filled in with information from many paper- or member-specific markdown data files.
 This generation is done every time the site changes; it's handled by GitHub Pages, the service we use.

 The template files are weird-looking HTML files (containing jekyll site variables and control logic) residing in the `_includes/themes/lab` folder.
 You should not alter the contents of this folder.

 ## How to add content

-For most common actions---adding a lab member, paper, or portal---you'll be making a new Markdown file in the proper location, naming it properly, and filling in the required fields.
+For most common actions---adding/updating a lab member page or adding a publication page---you'll be making a new markdown file in the proper location, naming it properly, and filling in the required fields.
 The markdown files contain a YAML front matter block which is processed by Jekyll.
 Different categories of website content (e.g., paper, member, portal) have different YAML dictionary keys in their front matter, so in almost all cases you can (and should!) copy an existing item, change the name, and change its content, rather than trying to write a Markdown document from scratch.

-For example, suppose you recently had a paper published and want it listed in the Getz Lab website.
+For example, suppose you recently had a paper published and want it listed on the Getz Lab website.
 Creating a new paper "post" in the `papers/_posts` folder will add your new publication to the website's publications listing.
-Go into the `news/_posts` folder.
+Go into the `papers/_posts` folder.
 Copy one of the existing items into a new file whose name is prefaced with the paper's publication date (this is important!) and an abbreviated version of the title.
-For example, we want to add a recent (5/1/2021) Cancer Discovery paper co-authored by are large team of researchers where Gaddy is a co-senior author and Yosi Maruvka is a co-first author.
+For example, we want to add a recent (5/1/2021) Cancer Discovery paper co-authored by a large team of researchers where Gaddy is a co-senior author and Yosi Maruvka is a co-first author.
 The paper's title is "DNA Polymerase and Mismatch Repair Exert Distinct Microsatellite Instability Signatures in Normal and Malignant Human Cells".
 First thing we do is cd to the papers/_posts subdirectory and, using a recent paper post as a template, create a file for our new publication:

 	cp 2021-04-22-rebc-genomic-profile.md 2021-05-01-mismatch-repair-msi-signatures.md